-Visiting PNC Park – Five Tips For Newbies
+Visiting PNC Park – 5 Tips For Newbies

 If you’re visiting PNC Park for the first time, there are, as with every ballpark, some things you need to know.
-PNC Park is one of the best ballparks in America and a popular ballpark chaser destination, but there are ways to save yourself time, money and aggravation when you go.
+PNC Park is one of the best ballparks in America and a popular ballpark chaser destination, so here are some ways to save yourself time, money and aggravation when you go.

 There is a “scalp-free zone” at PNC Park, but I’ve never seen anyone selling tickets there, so you would probably have to patronize the legitimate scalpers (joke) if you are out of luck at the box office.